naninovel/docs/docs/en/guide/integration-options.md

 }
 ```

-In the editor, you can drag-drop script assets to the `Script Ref` field, and the reference will remain intact, even when the script file is moved or renamed.
+In the Editor, you can drag-and-drop script assets to the `Script Ref` field, and the reference will remain intact when the script file is moved or renamed.

 ![](https://i.gyazo.com/cd634c628a0a116397f6ecef837a10b0.png)

 ## Disable Title Menu

-A built-in title menu implementation will be automatically shown when the engine is initialized, while you'll most likely have your own title menu.
-You can either modify, replace or completely remove the built-in title menu using [UI customization feature](/guide/gui#ui-customization).
-The menu goes under `Title UI` in the UI resources list.
+A built-in title menu implementation is automatically shown when the engine is initialized, while you likely have your own title menu.
+You can modify, replace, or completely remove the built-in title menu using the [UI customization feature](/guide/gui#ui-customization).
+The menu is listed under `Title UI` in the UI resources.

 ## Engine Objects Layer

-You can make the engine assign a specific [layer](https://docs.unity3d.com/Manual/Layers.html) for all the objects (except UI-related) it creates via configuration menu.
+You can make the engine assign a specific [layer](https://docs.unity3d.com/Manual/Layers.html) for all the objects (except UI-related) it creates via the configuration menu.

 ![](https://i.gyazo.com/8642fe37ddc45b8514b9f01d70277fbd.png)

-This will also make the engine's camera to use [culling mask](https://docs.unity3d.com/ScriptReference/Camera-cullingMask.html) and render only the objects with the specified layer.
+This will also make the engine's camera use a [culling mask](https://docs.unity3d.com/ScriptReference/Camera-cullingMask.html) to render only objects on the specified layer.

-To change layer of the UI objects managed by the engine, use `Objects Layer` option in the UI configuration menu.
+To change the layer of UI objects managed by the engine, use the `Objects Layer` option in the UI configuration menu.

 ![](https://i.gyazo.com/56d863bef96bf72c1fed9ae646db4746.png)

 ## Render to Texture

-You can make the engine's camera render to a custom [render texture](https://docs.unity3d.com/ScriptReference/RenderTexture.html) instead of the screen (and change other camera-related settings) by assigning a custom camera prefab in camera configuration menu.
+You can make the engine's camera render to a custom [RenderTexture](https://docs.unity3d.com/ScriptReference/RenderTexture.html) instead of the screen (and change other camera-related settings) by assigning a custom camera prefab in the camera configuration menu.

 ![](https://i.gyazo.com/1b7116fa1bd170d3753b4cdbd27afcf3.png)

 ## Switching Modes

-While it heavily depends on the project, following is an abstract example (based on the integration project mentioned previously) on how you can implement switching between "adventure" and "novel" modes via custom commands.
+While it heavily depends on the project, the following is an abstract example (based on the integration sample) showing how to implement switching between "adventure" and "novel" modes via custom commands.

 ::: code-group